hellohaptik/docs_haptik/docs/bot-builder/basic/create-your-first-bot.md

 ![search_ss](assets/ss5.png)

-Once you click on any Smart Skill, a pop-up modal opens up which mentiones all the details about the Smart Skill.
+Once you click on any Smart Skill, a pop-up modal opens up which mentions all the details about the Smart Skill.

 ![ss_info](assets/ss6.png)